namannimmo10/Google-Summer-of-Code-with-SymPy/README.md

 This experience was so amazing and complete that I learned a lot of things I can't write them all in here.

 But, here are a few:
 1. Having to adjust to my team's different timezones was *definitely* a challenge.
-A lot of times, I used to stay up late at night just so I could discuss things with my mentors who are from the US, for instance.
-I loved the challenge of working with a remote team and leave my comfort zone of talking in person to work on something.
+I also loved the challenge of working with a remote team and leave my comfort zone of talking in person to work on something.
 2. I can easily say that I learned written communication.
 Writing accurately is difficult, so I had to learn how to convey my thoughts well enough, because we were working remotely, right?
 3. I never implemented any package from scratch before, so this was a challenge in itself.
 But the mentors were helpful enough and discussed everything with me.
 They were readily available for discussions.
 4. If could repeat this again, I would do so.
 This community is so welcoming, even if you come up with a *naive* approach to solving a particular problem, they will help in improving the code even more because we had to adhere to the SymPy standards.